-Library re-opening can take several forms.
+As of June 12th, 2020, library re-opening can take several forms.
 Boards may choose to:

-- Continue delivering service virtually (e-content & online programming) - Open the library to staff, but with no patron access (i.e. if you choose to offer curbside service)
+- Continue delivering service virtually (e-content & online programming) - Open the library to staff, but with no patron access (i.e. if you choose to offer curbside service) - Open the library, with limited patron access (adhering to physical distancing).
+See our